markpmlim/MetalCubemapping/Readme.md

 Instead of using the Right-Hand rule to instantiate the cubemap texture, the Left-Hand Rule is applied.

-Notice that the fragment shader function sampleSphericalMap_LH is much simpler.
-The parameter faceIndex is not used at all.
+Notice that the fragment shader function *sampleSphericalMap_LH* is much simpler.
+The parameter *faceIndex* is not used at all.
 The output is identical to Demo 3.

-Also we don't have to flip the 2D textures horizontally. (cf. *CubeLookupShader* fragment function.
+Also we don't have to flip the 2D textures horizontally. (cf. *CubeLookupShader* fragment function).